Yilmaz4/perspective.py/README.md

 ```

 As you can see in the output, `Client.analyze` returns a dictionary with requested attributes and their analysis results as percents.
 You can get percents of each attribute, or iterate over dictionary.

+## Command arguments

+> `text: str` The text to analyze.
+>
+> `attributes: list[str]` A list of attributes to analyze the text for.
+Defaults to `perspective.Attributes.Production`.
+>
+> `language: str` The language of text.
+If `None`, language will be automatically detected by the API itself.

+You can use either `Attributes.TOXICITY` object (for example) or simply `"TOXICITY"` as a string for `attributes` argument.
+Alternatively, you can use groups, such as `Attributes.Production` which contains all production-ready attributes or `Attributes.Experimental` which contains all experimental attributes.

+You can specify the language of the text by using `language` argument. `language` argument accepts both language codes (such as "en" or "es") and language names (such as "English" or "Spanish").
+Small spelling mistakes in language names can also be accepted (such as "Eglish" or "Spamish").
+If you set `language` argument to `None`, language will be automatically detected by the API itself.

+You can find a list of all attributes and languages each attribute supports in [this article](https://developers.perspectiveapi.com/s/about-the-api-attributes-and-languages).

 ## Example usage for creating a bar chart
 ```python